Will a 3-season Tent Work in Pacific Northwest Winters?

 Expedition tents are great for extended trips in very harsh conditions.
 Here in the milder winters of the Pacific Northwest they are unnecessary for short 2–4 day backpacking trips.
 If you want to carry a 7–10lb tent, you can, but there are plenty of reason to avoid that.

 Winter backpacking didn’t really exist in the past because the required gear was too heavy to carry on long-distance treks.
 Winter travel was mostly done on skis on flat terrain with the gear strapped to a pulk or sled.
 Modern ultra-light gear is what makes long-distance mountain travel possible.
 The easiest way to lower weight is by reducing the weight of the big three—1) your pack (a pack with reduced size, frame, and features), 2) your tent (an ultra-light solo version), and 3) your sleeping bag (by upgrading to higher fill power, such as 800–950 down).
 Reducing these three items can often cut as much as 9 lbs off a person’s kit.

 Disadvantages of 4-season tents

-Why not get a 4-season tent and use it year round?
-There are a few negative issues with 4-season tents:
+Why not get a 4-season tent and use it year-round?
+There are reasons issues 4-season tents don’t work well as all-purpose backpacking tents:

-- They can be too hot for summer use (less ventilation).
+- Too hot.
+They can be too hot for summer use (less ventilation).

-- They are more enclosed, allowing less of a view.
-Removing the fly—if there is one—doesn’t open up views because the walls are solid rather than just mosquito netting.
+- More confining.
+They are more enclosed, allowing less of a view.
+Removing the fly or outer wall—if there is one—doesn’t open up views because the walls are solid rather than just mosquito netting.